DESY-CBPF-UERJ/AP_bbhZDM_Had_R3/Datasets/Files/README.md

 * `The production of the text files is done in the lxplus.`
 * `The list of datasets used in the analysis are defined inside the python scripts below.`
+* `To run the python scripts below, you can NOT make the hepenv setup.`

 # Get permission to access datasets